NoroffFEU/development-platforms/src/content/docs/cms/sanity/sanity-case-study.md

    - You can use HTML and JavaScript to query your Sanity project’s API and retrieve your document from the production dataset that it lives in.
    - Refer to steps in _HTML/JavaScript setup_.
    - Frameworks like Next.js, Nuxt.js, and SvelteKit can also be used.
-   - Next.js setup refers to _SANITY EXAMPLE SET UP WITH NEXT JS 14_.
+   - Next.js setup: refer to _SANITY EXAMPLE SET UP WITH NEXT JS 14_.

 ## HTML & JavaScript SETUP